the-butterfly-effect/tbe/README.md

 ###New features & highlights in Milestone A:
  * a shiny new GUI, which should also work with touchscreens and touchpads
  * several animations, making it more into a game
- * 50 frames per second on many machines
+ * 60 frames per second on many machines
  * many playability fixes in levels
+ * simulation accuracy fixes, so sims run the same across platforms
  * levels are automatically tested to ensure they work across platforms
  * development moved from Sourceforge to Github